parisodlab/dry-guide/docs/intro.md

 Authorship credit should reflect the individual's contribution to the study.
 An author is considered anyone contributing with initial research design, data collection and analysis, manuscript drafting, and final approval.
 All authors assume responsibility for the publication, making sure that the data they contributed are accurate.
 The submitting author makes sure that all deserving authors have been credited, that all authors have given their approval; and handles responses to inquiries during and after publication.

 Authorship will usually be discussed prior to the beginning of a new project to clearly set expectations.
 Changes to authorship may occur over the course of a project if new collaborators become involved or if someone is not fulfilling their planned role.
-In general, I expect that PhD candidates and postdocs in the lab will be first authors on publications on which they are the primary lead, and I will be the last author.
+In general, I expect that PhD candidates and postdocs in the lab will be first authors on publications on which they are the primary lead, and the PI will be the last author.

 As for publications out of the lab, we generally try to avoid thin slices and tend to privilege integrative evidence supporting a complete story as much as possible.
 Would you feel that our targeted high-hanging fruits can hardly get harvested, let’s discuss how to handle the situation to possibly avoid starvation.